ProjectMerge/merge-legacy/doc/gitian-building.md

 ----------------

-To build MERGE (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the MERGE repository.
+To build MERGE (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in The Merge repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.